Austin-Ricketts/readme-generator/README.md

 ### Installation

-This product is installed, with node.js and nom, from the command line using the command node index.js.
+This product is installed, with node.js and npm, from the command line using the command node index.js.

 ### Usage